Music of Egypt: Modern Egyptian classical and pop music

 In the second half of the 19th century, the Egyptian folk street music band Hasaballah, a genre of popular improvisational brass band folk music emerged, initiated by clarinettist Mohamed Hasaballah and his band based on the traditional music of the Egyptians, and is shortly called Hasaballah, a band playing in Cairo's music and entertainment quarter on Mohammed Ali Street.
 The typical line-up of trumpet, trombone, bass and snare drums, was popular, such as at family events, for well over a century, and is still played.

 Egyptian music began to be recorded as early as in the 1910s.
 The Egyptians have always expressed themselves and daily lives and even struggles with their music and traditional folk music.
 By the 1930s, Egypt's classical musical tradition was already thriving, centered on the city of Cairo.
 In general, modern Egyptian music blends its rich indigenous traditions, with some western elements that helped create Egyptian pop music.

 Since the end of World War I, some of the Middle East's biggest musical stars have been Egyptian.
 Contemporary classical Egyptian music traces its beginnings to the creative work of traditiondal classical Egyptian musicians Abdu El Hamouly, Almaz, and Mahmud Osman, as well as the later work of the 20th century's most important Egyptian composers and singers, like Sayed Darwish, Umm Kulthum, Mohammed Abdel Wahab, Abdel Halim Hafez, and Baligh Hamdy.
 Most of these stars, including Umm Kulthum, Abdel Halim, Fawzi and many others were part of the traditional Egyptian music.
 Some, like Abd el-Halim Hafez, were associated with the Egyptian nationalist movement from 1952 onward.

-Cairo-born Fatma Said was the first Egyptian soprano to sing at the Teatro alla Scala, Milan, and from 2016 to 2018 took part in BBC Radio 3 New Generation Artists scheme.
+Cairo-born Fatma Said was the first Egyptian soprano to sing at the Teatro alla Scala in Milan. and from 2016 to 2018 took part in BBC Radio 3 New Generation Artists scheme.

+Shaabi and Mahraganat

+Shaabi ("Of the people") is the most popular musical genre in Egypt.

+It is a form of popular working-class music which evolved from Egyptian Baladi ("Of the country") in the second half of the 20th century, it's the most common type of music and is usually heard in every day streets, weddings, festivals and transport.

+A recent offshoot from Shaabi; Mahraganat ("(Of) Festivals") is a more spunky and loud subgenre that uses more electronic and hip-hop elements, with heavy auto-tune.
+It has its roots in the mid-2000s but was massively popularized in 2011, amidst the Egyptian revolution.

+Due to its impoverished young male appeal and history, it tends to be more outspokenly political than Shaabi.